yasufum/spp-container/README.md

 You also need to load kernel modules and bind network ports as in [Linux Drivers](https://dpdk.org/doc/guides/linux_gsg/linux_drivers.html).

 ### Build Docker Image

 Build a docker image in which DPDK and SPP are installed instructed as a Dockerfile.
-For building image, just run `build/build.sh` using latest official releases.
+For building image, just run `build/build.sh` using latest releases.
 This shell script launchs `docker build`.
 Waiting for a minutes and you are ready to launch containers.